American Superconductor (NASDAQ:AMSC) Releases Q3 2021 Earnings Guidance

 American Superconductor (NASDAQ:AMSC) issued an update on its third quarter 2021 earnings guidance on Monday morning.
-The company provided earnings per share guidance of $-$-0.200 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $-0.130.
+The company provided earnings per share (EPS) guidance of $-$-0.200 for the period, compared to the Thomson Reuters consensus estimate of $-0.130.
 The company issued revenue guidance of $25 million-$28 million, compared to the consensus revenue estimate of $29 million.

-American Superconductor (NASDAQ:AMSC) last announced its earnings results on Monday, November 8th.
-The technology company reported ($0.19) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.16) by ($0.03).
-American Superconductor had a negative return on equity of 17.64% and a negative net margin of 25.87%.
-The business had revenue of $27.91 million for the quarter, compared to analyst estimates of $24.90 million.
-During the same quarter in the previous year, the company posted ($0.16) EPS.
-Equities research analysts anticipate that American Superconductor will post -0.76 earnings per share for the current fiscal year.
+American Superconductor (NASDAQ:AMSC) last issued its earnings results on Monday, November 8th.
+The technology company reported ($0.19) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($0.16) by ($0.03).
+The company had revenue of $27.91 million for the quarter, compared to analysts’ expectations of $24.90 million.
+American Superconductor had a negative net margin of 25.87% and a negative return on equity of 17.64%.
+During the same period in the prior year, the firm posted ($0.16) earnings per share.
+As a group, equities analysts forecast that American Superconductor will post -0.76 EPS for the current year.

-In other news, CFO John W. Kosiba, Jr. sold 3,766 shares of the stock in a transaction on Monday, November 1st.
-The shares were sold at an average price of $18.95, for a total value of $71,365.70.
-The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, CEO Daniel P. Mcgahn sold 7,241 shares of the stock in a transaction on Monday, November 1st.
-The shares were sold at an average price of $18.96, for a total transaction of $137,289.36.
+In other American Superconductor news, CEO Daniel P. Mcgahn sold 7,241 shares of the business’s stock in a transaction dated Monday, November 1st.
+The shares were sold at an average price of $18.96, for a total value of $137,289.36.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, CFO John W. Kosiba, Jr. sold 3,766 shares of the business’s stock in a transaction dated Monday, November 1st.
+The stock was sold at an average price of $18.95, for a total transaction of $71,365.70.
 The disclosure for this sale can be found here.
-4.00% of the stock is owned by corporate insiders.
+Insiders own 4.00% of the company’s stock.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
-UBS Group AG lifted its holdings in shares of American Superconductor by 4,040.0% in the third quarter.
-UBS Group AG now owns 3,312 shares of the technology company’s stock worth $49,000 after buying an additional 3,232 shares in the last quarter.
-BNP Paribas Arbitrage SA raised its position in shares of American Superconductor by 163.9% during the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 7,137 shares of the technology company’s stock valued at $104,000 after buying an additional 4,433 shares in the last quarter.
-Morgan Stanley lifted its holdings in shares of American Superconductor by 71.8% in the 3rd quarter.
-Morgan Stanley now owns 22,081 shares of the technology company’s stock valued at $322,000 after acquiring an additional 9,231 shares during the last quarter.
-Royal Bank of Canada grew its position in American Superconductor by 73.5% in the third quarter.
-Royal Bank of Canada now owns 47,135 shares of the technology company’s stock worth $688,000 after acquiring an additional 19,970 shares in the last quarter.
-Finally, Bank of New York Mellon Corp increased its stake in American Superconductor by 7.5% during the third quarter.
-Bank of New York Mellon Corp now owns 129,103 shares of the technology company’s stock worth $1,882,000 after acquiring an additional 9,042 shares during the last quarter.
-Institutional investors own 57.11% of the company’s stock.
+Institutional investors and hedge funds have recently bought and sold shares of the company.
+Bank of New York Mellon Corp increased its holdings in shares of American Superconductor by 7.5% during the third quarter.
+Bank of New York Mellon Corp now owns 129,103 shares of the technology company’s stock valued at $1,882,000 after acquiring an additional 9,042 shares in the last quarter.
+Royal Bank of Canada increased its holdings in shares of American Superconductor by 73.5% during the third quarter.
+Royal Bank of Canada now owns 47,135 shares of the technology company’s stock valued at $688,000 after acquiring an additional 19,970 shares in the last quarter.
+Morgan Stanley increased its holdings in shares of American Superconductor by 71.8% during the third quarter.
+Morgan Stanley now owns 22,081 shares of the technology company’s stock valued at $322,000 after acquiring an additional 9,231 shares in the last quarter.
+BNP Paribas Arbitrage SA increased its holdings in shares of American Superconductor by 163.9% during the third quarter.
+BNP Paribas Arbitrage SA now owns 7,137 shares of the technology company’s stock valued at $104,000 after acquiring an additional 4,433 shares in the last quarter.
+Finally, UBS Group AG increased its holdings in shares of American Superconductor by 4,040.0% during the third quarter.
+UBS Group AG now owns 3,312 shares of the technology company’s stock valued at $49,000 after acquiring an additional 3,232 shares in the last quarter.
+Hedge funds and other institutional investors own 57.11% of the company’s stock.

 About American Superconductor